-(in thousands) Sept tember 30, 2011 December 31, 2010
+Sej 2011 2011 D ecember 31, 2010

-Deferred tax asset \$ 104,149 \$ 154,952
+\$ 104,149 \$ 154,952

-Deferred tax liability 7,776
+7,776

-Net deferred tax asset \$ 96,373 \$ 154,952
+\$ 96,373 \$ 154,952

+\$ \$ \$ 2011 \$ 104,149 7,776 2011 \$ 104,149 \$ 7,776

 The Company had federal net operating loss carry-forwards totaling approximately \$455.6 million and state net operating loss carry-forwards totaling approximately \$148.6 million at September 30, 2011.
 These carry-forwards begin expiring in 2026.
 The Company maintains a valuation allowance to reduce certain deferred tax assets to amounts that are more likely than not to be realized.
-At September 30, 2011, a \$0.2 million valuation allowance has been recorded against the state of Louisiana deferred tax asset and a \$0.03 million valuation allowance has been recorded against the Company's charitable contribution carry-forward.
+At September 30, 2011, a \$0.2 million valuation allowance has been recorded against the state of Texas deferred tax asset, a \$0.6 million valuation allowance has been recorded against the state of Louisiana deferred tax asset and a \$0.03 million valuation allowance has been recorded against the Company's charitable contribution carry-forward.
 The Company believes the federal and state of Oklahoma net operating loss carry-forwards are fully realizable.
 The Company considered all available evidence, both positive and negative, in determining whether, based on the weight of that evidence, a valuation allowance was needed.
 Such consideration included estimated future net cash flows from its oil and gas reserves (including the timing of those cash flows), the future tax effect of the deferred tax assets and liabilities recorded at September 30, 2011 and the Company's ability to use tax planning strategies to prevent an operating loss carry-forward from expiring unused.
 Additionally, the Company takes advantage of allowable annual elections and techniques (such as capitalizing intangible drilling and development costs and amortizing such costs over five years) to enhance its tax position.